• Skip to main content

 Bill’s class served as a great introduction to FoF training, and I’m glad attended.

-The quality of the material was top-notch, his instruction professional and organized, and he emphasized safety through the entire weekend.
+The quality of the material was top-notch, his instruction professional and organized, and he emphasized safety throughout the entire weekend.

 What sets this class apart from others is placing emphasis on taking basic marksmanship skills to the next level, and applying them in real-world situations.
 Moreover, Bill’s experience with combatives and edged weapons is a big advantage.
 He is able to combine all worlds into one, i.e. an integrated system.